Mission & Vision

 Completed Work:

-• Hi-Line Bridge Connector (2024) — featuring vibrant murals and street lighting— connecting the Trinity Strand Trail with the Katy Trail through Victory Park and the Design District.
+• Hi-Line Connector (2025) — featuring vibrant murals and street lighting— connecting the Trinity Strand Trail with the Katy Trail through the Design District and Victory Park.

-• Phase 2 Medical District Segments: $3.3M 2012 bond-funded extension through Parkland, Market Center, and Inwood DART Station
+• Phase 2 Medical District Segments: $3.3M 2012 bond-funded and $5M NCT-COG funded extension through Parkland, Market Center, and Inwood DART Station

 In Progress:

-• Hi-Line Pedestrian Bridge connecting Hi-Line to Phase 3
+• Hi-Line Pedestrian Bridge connecting Hi-Line to the north side of the old river channel

-• Phase 3 (Updated construction and landscape planning
+• COMING SOON: Updated construction and landscape planning.

 Connecting The Future

-Upon completion, the Trinity Strand Trail will link with over 73 miles of Dallas trails, connecting the Design District, Medical District, Market Center, Stemmons Corridor, Downtown, Uptown, White Rock Lake, and soon — Pegasus Park.
+Upon completion, the Trinity Strand Trail will link with over 73 miles of Dallas trails, connecting the Design District, Medical District, Market Center, Stemmons Corridor, Downtown, Uptown, White Rock Lake, and in the future — Pegasus Park.

 The project strengthens Dallas’s identity as a walkable, healthy, art-forward city.

-• Pegasus Park Extension: Ongoing design and fundraising stage (Fall 2025).
+• Pegasus Park Extension: Ongoing design and fundraising.

 • More public art, live events, trees & landscaping, interpretive signage, and gathering spaces.